SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 There are two basic steps in using ``Qlunc``, which are described below.
 A more comprehensive  explanation of ``Qlunc``’s workflow can be found in the repository.

 ## Creating a lidar digital twin
-As can be seen in [Figure 1]( \autoref{fig:QluncStructure}), each lidar component is “built up” using python classes.
+As can be seen in \autoref{fig:QluncStructure}, each lidar component is “built up” using python classes.
 Parameter values for the components are defined in a yaml file.

 ## Uncertainty estimation model
 Each component has associated an uncertainty function.
 The users can modify the uncertainty models by creating their own.